zxjte9411/Android/Readme.md

 4. Keep tracking of the game statistics, including the total number of game that has been played and the total number of computer/user win and draw.
 Use a fragment to show the game statistics and provide two buttons to show/hide the game result.
 5. The layout of the fragment shall use LinearLayout.

 ***
+## HW7
+##### 作業說明：

+Copy your HW#6 to another app and rename the app as HW#7.
+Import HW#7 and modify the code according to the following requirements.

+1. Change the app title to "作業 七: your name".
+2. Change the game rolling-a-dice in which a user can click a Button and the computer will randomly generate a number ranging from 1 to 6.
+If the generated number is greater than 4 then computer wins.
+If the number is equal to 3 or 4, then the result is draw.
+Otherwise, the user wins.
+Use a Toast to show the game result (i.e., user wins, computer wins, or draw).
+Update the program and resource accordingly.
+3. Moreover, when the user click the Button, your app shall show a dice-rolling animation in an ImageView.
+You may refer to Unit024 for drawable animation.
+4. Keep tracking of the game statistics, including the total number of game that has been played and the total number of computer/user win and draw.
+Use another activity to show the game statistics and provide one Button to show the game statistics.
+5. The layout of the "game-statistics" activity shall use LinearLayout.
+In addition to show the game statistics, the layout of this activity shall also contain a Button.
+When the user click that Button, the app will go back to previous activity (i.e., MainActivity).
+***
 作業說明參考連結：[點我](http://www.cc.ntut.edu.tw/~cliu/courses/ad/homework/homework.htm)